przelewy24/p24-mobile-lib-flutter/README.md

 Object `SdkResult` is returned as response (described at paragh 4).

-## 7. Passage 2.0 transaction call
+## 8. Passage 2.0 transaction call

-Firstly, `transactionParams` object should be created, similarly to TrnDirect, adding `PassageCart` object:
+Firstly, `TrnDirectParams` object should be created, similarly to TrnDirect, adding `PassageCart` object:

 ``` dart